+SAR Indian Arts Research Center staff members reflect on their favorite pieces from the collections.
+Read about the basket selected by IARC registrar Jennifer Day.

 SAR Indian Arts Research Center staff members reflect on their favorite pieces from the collection.
-Read on about a unique work by Iva Honyestewa, 2014 Eric and Barbara Dobkin fellow, selected by IARC Administrative Assistant, Daniel Kurnit.
+Read on about these unique earrings selected by former IARC collections manager Lisa H. Barrera.

-Over the last few weeks, SAR Indian Arts Research Center staff members have spent some time reflecting on their favorite pieces from the collection.
-Here is one of the pieces that was selected by IARC collections assistant Molly Winslow.

 Deborah A. Boehm was a 2013 visiting research associate at SAR and is now a professor in the Department of Anthropology and chair of the Department of Gender, Race, and Identity at the University of Nevada, Reno.
 She will be participating in a conversation with Jason De León and other scholars during SAR’s Beyond Borders Symposium on August 21, 2020, 10:00 a.m.
 MDT.
 We spoke about her year as a Mellon/ACLS Scholars & Society fellow and her most recent work on the US immigration detention system.